What are the minimum system requirements for running Citrix Hypervisor?

 For more information, see VM memory.

-A resource pool is a collection of a set of Citrix Hypervisor hosts managed as a unit.
+A resource pool is a set of Citrix Hypervisor hosts managed as a unit.
 Typically, a resource pool shares some amount of networked storage to allow VMs to be rapidly migrated from one host to another within the pool.
-For more information, see Hosts and resource pools.

 Does Citrix Hypervisor require a dedicated host to manage a resource pool?